AdaCore/gnatcoll-core/docs/intro.rst

 *********************************************

-The reusable library known as the GNAT Component Collection (GNATColl) originated in the implementation of the GNAT Programming Studio (GPS) technology and the GNAT Tracker web-based interface and have thus seen heavy usage in practice.
+The reusable library known as the GNAT Component Collection (GNATColl) is based on one main principle: general-purpose packages that are part of the GNAT technology should also be available to GNAT user application code.
+The compiler front end, the GNAT Programming Studio (GPS) Interactive Development Environment, and the GNAT Tracker web-based interface all served as sources for the components.

-The various components deal with a range of commonly encountered programming issues, including string and text processing, memory management, and file handling, and several of the components will be especially useful in enterprise applications.
+The GNATColl components complement the predefined Ada and GNAT libraries and deal with a range of common programming issues including string and text processing, memory management, and file handling.
+Several of the components are especially useful in enterprise applications.

-This document explains how to build and install GNATColl and then describes the various modules that make up the collection:
+The next chapter explains how to build and install GNATColl.
+The remainder of this document then describes the various components that make up the collection:

 * *Scripts*: Embedding script languages